nainiayoub/nlp-arabic-glossary/CONTRIBUTING.md

 * Push the changes to your repository

 ## Creating pull requests
-Once you push the changes to your repo, the Compare & pull request button will appear in GitHub.
+Once you push the changes to your repo, the Compare & pull request button will appear in the GitHub repository.
-* Make sure to leave the source of the translation with your pull request comment

 ## Your first Pull Request ?
 Here you can find a [Free Community Resource](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) to help you start contributing to open source projects.